ruleva1983/ProPath/DOCUMENTATION.md

 * sudo apt-get install libboost-all-dev

+This will install all header only boost libraries.
+In this project we are interested in the odeint library only.

 ## Install Gtest (on Ubuntu)

 Gtest is used to compile and run the tests.
 Please refer to https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/ for a proper installation on ubuntu system.

 * sudo apt-get install libgtest-dev